mobileprint/android-print-sdk/README.md

 ![Top Left](https://s3-us-west-2.amazonaws.com/droidprint/images/top_left.jpeg)

 ## Integrate with Legacy App
-If your application support minSdkVersion < 19, to be able to compile with this Print SDK, add following line to AndroidManufest.xml as following:
+If your application support minSdkVersion < 19, to compile with this Print SDK, add 'overrideLibrary' property to AndroidManufest.xml as following:
 ```java
 <application
 ....